Secondary teaching at Nottingham Trent University (NTU)

 From the beginning you will be working within a school, learning and training in the classroom while supported by qualified teachers and mentors.
 You will also spend time studying at the University, as you progress towards gaining a postgraduate qualification in education (PGCE) and Qualified Teacher Status.

 The salary you receive will be dependent on the school you apply to and the subject you wish to teach.
 However you will usually be paid as an unqualified teacher on point one or above of the unqualified teacher scale.

 School Direct (salaried) places are offered by a school or group of schools in partnership with NTU.
 The schools involved have an excellent history of involvement in teacher training and a long history of supporting trainees to become confident and effective teachers.

 You can apply to more than one school with this programme.
 You apply directly through UCAS.
 Interview and selection will be conducted by both staff from NTU and from the school.

 School Direct places available September 2020

-The 2020 entry places haven't been allocated yet.
-However you can view the places available with our partner schools for 2019 entry on our School Direct places list.
+You can view the places available with our partner schools for 2020 entry on our School Direct places list.

 Secondary Level 6 Teacher Apprenticeship